-We own a family of 17 hospitals in five states that include tertiary medical centers, academic teaching hospitals, behavioral health facilities, community hospitals, and long-term care facilities.
-Our hospitals serve diverse, often underserved communities in Southern California, Connecticut, New Jersey, Pennsylvania, and Rhode Island.
-In addition, we also operate a network of more than 165 outpatient clinics and centers.
+We own a family of 16 hospitals in four states that include tertiary medical centers, academic teaching hospitals, behavioral health facilities, community hospitals, and long-term care facilities.
+Our hospitals serve diverse, often underserved communities in Southern California, Connecticut, Pennsylvania, and Rhode Island.
+In addition, we also operate a network of 166 outpatient clinics and centers.

 All of our facilities provide a comprehensive range of services tailored to their specific communities, including partnerships with other area hospitals, physicians, and health plans.
 We pride ourselves on making investments in local hospitals and communities, creating new jobs, and expanding programs and services to improve care access and quality.

 Our hospital story begins with the founding of Alta Hospitals System, LLC, in 1998 with a core mission to provide quality, compassionate, and accessible healthcare in Los Angeles and Orange counties.
 At the time, Alta operated a network of three acute care hospitals in Los Angeles, Norwalk, and Hollywood (pictured left), as well as a behavioral health facility in Van Nuys, with a combined 339 licensed beds.